derekngjk/Comms-Lab/logbook.md

 | Carrier Frequency | 10kHz |
 | Message Frequency | 1kHz |

-> TODO: do some calculation to explain why a cutoff frequency of 3kHz is used
+Note that a cutoff frequency of 3kHz is used because `m(t)` has frequency 1kHz, and we want the message signal to be within the passband.
+Since the carrier frequency is 10kHz, having a cutoff frequency of 3kHz will be able to effectively attenuate the higher-order components.

 With message amplitude 1, we observe the following output: